LeoHChen/HarmonyVultrNode/README.md

 ./nodes.sh launch
 ```

-The nodes should be created in a few minutes and should you end with
+The nodes should be created in a few minutes and should you end with and output like below

 ```
 Outputs: